The primary difference between PCIe 3.0 vs. 2.0 is the bandwidth. PCIe v3.0 has twice the capacity as compared to its older v2.0 counterpart.

 4. Lower Power Usage

 So, as mentioned earlier, PCIe 3.0 doubles the bandwidth without doubling the actual transfer rate (due to a better encoding algorithm).
-Meaning, it can transfer more data per clock cycle compared to the previous generation.
-As a result of this it achieves a higher efficiency.
+It can transfer more data per clock cycle than the previous generation.
+As a result of this, it achieves a higher efficiency.

-This also results in a direct improvement on the power consumption.
+This also results in an immediate improvement in power consumption.